 Back home, I buttered the vintage Blue Cornflower Corningware baking dish my mom gave me ages ago, so old it’s practically new again, and heated the oven to 400 degrees Fahrenheit.
 My Kitchen Aid’s slicer/grater attachment made short work of the prep . . .
 I can’t believe I spent all these years slicing and grating by hand.

 It was simple to assemble.
-I layered frozen spinach, sliced potato, shredded gruyere, frozen spinach, sliced potato, shredded gruyere, poured about 1/2 cup of milk around the edges, and finished with grated parmesan cheese, baked it covered for 30 minutes, uncovered it, and let it brown for 10 minutes more.
+I layered frozen spinach, sliced potato, and shredded Gruyere, poured about 1/2 cup of milk around the edges, and finished with grated Parmesan cheese.
+I baked it covered for 30 minutes, uncovered it, then let it brown for 10 minutes more.
 There was enough spinach to really get the flavor and make the dish feel morel like a meal.
 It was rich, so our portions were small and there were leftovers.

-I used mini springform pans for the second meal of this au gratin, placing a slice of ham steak on the bottom, the au gratin above, and finished by cracking two eggs on top.
-I baked this in a 350 degree oven for 15 minutes.
+I made a second meal out of the already-cooked leftovers by spooning servings into mini spring form pans, and this time I made it non-vegetarian by placing a slice of ham steak on the bottom and cracked two eggs over the top.
+I baked it uncovered in a 350 degree oven for 15 minutes.
 The yolks were runny, the ham was salty, and the potatoes were divine.
-One springform pan prepared like this serves 2.
+One spring form pan prepared like this serves 2.

 - 2 pounds Yukon gold potatoes, sliced

 - 1 10-oz bag frozen spinach

 - 2 tbsp parmesan cheese

 - Preheat oven to 400 degrees Fahrenheit.

 - Butter a 10-inch baking dish.

 - Layer half the spinach, half the potatoes, and half the cheese in the baking dish.